bhstark2/latency/report.md

 achieve high throughput when there is significant latency present.
 So, high latency can reduce the apparent throughput from the user's perspective.
-Additionally, increasing the throughput of the path (e.g., from 10 Mbps to 1 Gbps) can reduce latency in some cases.
+Additionally, increasing the throughput of the path (e.g., from 10 Mb/s to 1 Gb/s) can reduce latency in some cases.
 One case where this can happen is with latency degradation due to *load* on the path.
 For example, a single video stream at 5 Mbps might cause queuing delays 50% of the time on a 10 Mbps connection, but only 0.5% of the time on a